MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/model-inference.md

 Azure AI models inference service provides access to the most powerful models available in the **Azure AI model catalog**.
 Coming from the key model providers in the industry including OpenAI, Microsoft, Meta, Mistral, Cohere, G42, and AI21 Labs; these models can be integrated with software solutions to deliver a wide range of tasks including content generation, summarization, image understanding, semantic search, and code generation.

-The Azure AI model inference service in Azure AI Services provides a way to **consume models as APIs without hosting them on your infrastructure**.
+The Azure AI model inference service provides a way to **consume models as APIs without hosting them on your infrastructure**.
 Models are hosted in a Microsoft-managed infrastructure, which enables API-based access to the model provider's model.
 API-based access can dramatically reduce the cost of accessing a model and simplify the provisioning experience.

 ## Models